← Back to CRM & Data Integrity

 1. Field-Level Ownership Hierarchy

 Implement "Strict Mode" for incoming data.
-If an incoming lead is missing a required field or contains nonsensical data (e.g., Name: asdfasdf), the automation should route it to a "Data Quarantine Zone" (a specific HubSpot view or a Slack channel) for human review instead of processing it into the production database.
+If a lead contains nonsensical or missing data, route it to a quarantine zone for human review instead of polluting the production database.

 Where This Pattern Fits (and Where It Doesn’t)